What is Non-Alcohol Related Fatty Liver Disease (NAFLD)?

 For full information download the publication below.

-NICE have recently published a new quality standard Obesity in adults: prevention and lifestyle weight management programmes.
-Click here to view
+NICE have published a new quality standard Obesity in adults: prevention and lifestyle weight management programmes.
+Click here to view.

 Reviewed by: Professor Mark Thursz, Professor of Hepatology, Hepatology Section, Division of Medicine, Imperial College, London; Professor Chris Day MA PhD MD FRCP FMedSci Professor of Liver Medicine, Institute of Cellular Medicine, University of Newcastle-upon-Tyne; Dr Phil Newsome PhD FRCPE Senior Lecturer in Hepatology & Consultant Hepatologist, Centre for Liver Research, University of Birmingham.